 Presents concepts in Abstract Algebra, covering modern methods, language, and ideas used in current work in Algebra.
-Develops the topics introduced in Abstract Algebra I. Discusses the application of these abstract concepts to topics that are often stated or used without full explanation in secondary mathematics.
+Develops the topics introduced in Abstract Algebra I. Discusses the the topics introduced in Abstract Algebra I. Discusses the application of these abstract concepts to topics that are often stated or used without full explanation in secondary mathematics.
 Presents topics that impact the treatment of secondary school geometry (the so-called Erlanger Program) along with results about solutions to equations.

-LFD 8003 Greening Your Curriculum I (3-0)
+LFD 8003 Greening Your Curriculum I (3-0) 3 crs.
 Explores sustainability, bringing together faculty members from diverse fields.
 Addresses faculty who are "testing the waters" of sustainability in the curriculum and those interested in revising existing projects.
 Examines through discussions, readings and course materials the environmental dimensions of the campus and the region, as well as, broader national and international issues of public health, social justice, economics, and social change as they relate to sustainability.

-LFD 8004 Teaching Online Successfully (3-0)
+LFD 8004 Teaching Online Successfully (3-0) 3 crs.
 Prepares and supports faculty who are designing and teaching an online course for the first time.
 Utilizes various delivery formats to serve as practical application.

-LFD 8005 Applying Course Design Review Principles (2-0)
+LFD 8005 Applying Course Design Review Principles (2-0) 2 crs.